14 best places to go paddleboarding in Cornwall

 River Fowey Paddleboarding in Cornwall

-The calm waters are also ideal for rookies, and you can hire kit from Polkerris Beach
+The calm waters are also ideal for rookies, and I’d recommend hiring kit from Polkerris Beach

 9. Wacker Quay, Torpoint, South East Cornwall